weakish/docs-en/views/rest_api.md

 ```

 As mentioned above, LeanCloud will verify `access_token` for QQ accounts.
-If the verification succeed, LeanCloud will return `200 OK` or `201 Created` depending on if there is an existing user linking this QQ account.
+If the verification succeeds, LeanCloud will return `200 OK` or `201 Created` depending on if there is an existing user linking this QQ account.
-In both cases the user URL will also be returned in the `Location` HTTP header.
+In both cases, the user URL will also be returned in the `Location` HTTP header.

-The response body will be a JSON object, whose content is similar to the one returned when creating or logging in a regular user.
+The response body will be a JSON object whose content is similar to the one returned when creating or logging in a regular user.
-For new users, LeanCloud will automatically assign a random username, e.g. `ec9m07bo32cko6soqtvn6bko5`.
+For new users, LeanCloud will automatically assign a random username, e.g., `ec9m07bo32cko6soqtvn6bko5`.

 #### UnionID